bibanon/chan.arc/chan-uri-spec.rst

 Board Names
 ^^^^^^^^^^^
 This is fairly standard.
-In 99% of cases, there will only be a single board name.
+In almost all cases, there will only be a single board name.
 However, the option for multiple board names exists if, for instance, a thread was moved from its original board by the administration of the original supplier.

 Note that this refers to the boards the thread was on at the __original__ supplier.
 This is where the thread originated.
 The board names of later archives and suppliers are disregarded (I have yet to see a third-party supplier try to move threads into their own special board names anyway.
 Every single one I've seen just leaves it as-is).